-Sinéad O'Hart's debut middle-grade, the fantastic, fantastical THE EYE OF THE NORTH will be published in Spring 2017 by Knopf Children’s Books in North America.
+Sinéad O'Hart's debut middle-grade, the fantastic, fantastical THE EYE OF THE NORTH was published in August 2017 by Knopf Children’s Books in North America.
 It will be published in February 2018 by Stripes in the UK.
 Her terrific second novel THE STAR SPUN WEB is published in both countries in 2019 (Feb in the UK; Fall in the US.)

 Sinéad O’Hart lives in the Irish midlands with her husband and young child.
 She has done many things in her life, including working as a butcher and a proofreader (not at the same time, we hope) but could never quite shake the small voice whispering ‘write ‘ in her ear.
 Following a degree in medieval studies (an experience that has given her a rich seam to mine for inspiration), she finally gave into the voice, something that will delight middle-grade readers everywhere.
 Sinéad quotes Alan Garner’s ELIDOR as a huge influence on her and says that reading it aged eight changed her and made her the writer she is.

 When and how did you start writing?